 If you are using it to treat anxiety, you should take 0.5-4 mg daily in divided doses.

 If you are using it to treat insomnia induced by anxiety, you should take 0.5-2 mg at bedtime.

 Common side effects of Lorazepam include decreased alertness, dizziness and drowsiness.
-Gait and coordination problems (ataxia) and confusion are more commonly seen in elderly; whereas respiratory depression may occur with high doses of Lorazepam, when combined with opioid medications.
+Gait and coordination problems (ataxia) and confusion are more commonly seen in the elderly; whereas respiratory depression may occur with high doses of Lorazepam when combined with opioid medications.

 In Hong Kong, Lorazepam is a prescription only medicine, and requires a prescription from a doctor to be purchased in a pharmacy.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.

 For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at https://www.drugoffice.gov.hk